Schizamp/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

 Now you will re-run the experiment as per the steps below:
-* Before we used a customer script.
+* Before we used a custom script.
 For this run of the experiment, we will show how to use AWS Fault Injection Simulator (FIS)

 ### 5.4 RDS failure injection using AWS Fault Injection Simulator (FIS) {#rdsfailureinjectionfis}